-If consciousness remains low while Shani gains power due to favorable bhava, one may experience a continuous obligation to criticize the people who serve in social governance (Shani).
+If consciousness remains low while Shani gains power due to favorable bhava, one may experience a continuous obligation to criticize the people who serve in social governance roles [Shani].

 Shani-Kanya's complaining, analyzing, assigning blame and error is so structurally normalized into the personality that it seems obligatory.

-Discovery of Shani fear and its power to block progress in life is often a long-delayed process because Shani embeds His karmic resistance into the fabric of society, beginning with parents and continuing into the hierarchical structure of social government.
+Discovery of Shani fear and its power to block progress in life is often a long-delayed process because Shani embeds His Shani-structured, apparently mandatory resistance into the fabric of society, beginning with parents and continuing into the hierarchical structure of social government.

-The lesson of Shani-Kanya is that it is often helpful to criticize society, criticize ideas, criticize behaviors, criticize external objective things.
+The lesson of Shani-Kanya = it is often helpful to criticize society, criticize ideas, criticize behaviors, criticize external objective things.
 Clear and objective analysis is a splendid mental tool granted to humans by Divine providence, and it can be very useful when properly applied.

 In fact, for the Shani-Kanya nativity, criticism of other beings must slowly but steadily replaced with compassion for all beings.